ironsand/spacemacs/README.md

 HOME=~/spacemacs emacs
 ```

-Note: If you're on Fish shell, you will need to modify the last command to: `env
+Note: If you're on Zsh or Fish shell, you will need to modify the last command to: `env
 HOME=$HOME/spacemacs emacs`

 ### Modify spacemacs-start-directory variable